aakashrana007/aakashrana007/README.md

 <div align="center">

 I'm **Aakash Rana**, a Computer Engineering student passionate about Computers.
-I'm on a journey to uncover insights from data and build impactful models
+I'm on a journey to uncover insights from data and build impactful models.

 🌱 Currently learning **Data Science**🌱
 🎓 Studying **Computer Engineering**🎓